 Domestic violence is an issue that can affect couples, both married and unwed.
-South Carolina law refers to a “household member” as a current or former spouse, a current or former cohabitate, or persons who have a child in common.
+South Carolina law refers to a "household member" as a current or former spouse, a current or former cohabitate, or persons who have a child in common.
 It is unlawful to inflict, or attempt to inflict, physical harm against a household member.
 If you have been a victim of domestic violence you should not wait to tell someone.
+Contact a domestic violence attorney from McCoy & Stokes.

 The first offense of domestic violence is treated as misdemeanor, and if convicted, the aggressor will be fined between one thousand dollars and two thousand five hundred dollars and sentenced up to thirty days in jail.
 A second offense is also deemed a misdemeanor and met with heavier consequences: a fine of no less than two thousand five hundred dollars to not exceed five thousand dollars and a jail sentence of no less than thirty days and no more than a year.
 In the case of a second offense, fines may be absolved by completing a program for batterers, but the minimum thirty-day jail sentence is mandatory.